lane203m/aeS/README.md

 # aeS
-Interactive game on sea life, preservation, and sustainability
+Interactive game on sea life, preservation, and sustainability.

 ## The main vision, idea, area (etc.)